timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 You will see that the estimate of the slope parameter from this model falls somewhere between the estimate we obtained before and the mean of the prior probability distribution we used.

 Our precision estimate was ridiculously high.
 Because the likelihood surface is quite steep, the data overwhelm the priors unless we use such a high precision on the priors.
 The influence of the priors would be greater if the likelihood profile were shallower, for example if the dataset being used were smaller.
 Nevertheless, you can hopefully see the dangers of using overly influential priors.
 Specifying informative priors can be useful if the study is building on previous work and thus if good quantitative prior estimates of a parameter can be used.
 But in extreme cases it could end up being pointless using the new dataset, and it could be very difficult to do anything but confirm our prior belief.
-Using prior probabilities to reflect a hunch about what a parameter's value should be is a very, very bad idea.
+Using prior probabilities to reflect a hunch about what a parameter's value should be is a very bad idea.

 ## References